George Crozer – Chairman of the Board of Trustees

 Alexander Anderson – Trustee

-Alex currently volunteers in our café, he is a Resident of ours who has lived with us for a while now.
+Alex currently volunteers in our café, he is a former Resident of ours who lived with us for a while and has now moved on to his own accommodation .
 He is keen to learn how AMAT works and be able to guide and influence the direction of the Charity.
 His lived experience is so important, the perspective and understanding he has of the service is going to be unique and different to the rest of the Board.

 Jonathan Clay – Trustee